 - Start small and modify the exercises as needed.
 You can always add more sets, resistance, or even weights to make the exercises more difficult.

-- Always warm-up and stretch before exercising.
+- Always warm-up and stretch your muscles before a workout.

 - Listen to your body.
 If you’re hurting, modify or skip that exercise.
+Staying injury-free is important, too.

 - Don’t forget to breathe, rest when you need to, and drink plenty of water.

 Start in an athletic stance with your feet just wider than shoulder-width apart.
 Lower yourself into a squat: thighs parallel to the ground, knees behind your toes, weight in your heels, and chest up.
 Keep your core tight.
-Then, stand back up and do it again.
+Then, stand back upright and do it again.
 Repeat this exercise 10-20 times.
 You can add weights to make it more difficult.

 Start in an athletic stance and step one foot forward into a lunge.
 Your front leg should be bent at 90 degrees, but your front knee should not go past your toes.
 Your back knee should be hovering just above the ground behind you.
 Using your front leg, push your body back into a standing position.
 Repeat this motion, alternating your legs each time until you’ve done 10-20 reps on each leg.
-You can add weights to make this exercise more difficult.
+You can add weights to up the intensity and make this exercise more difficult.

 Start in a squat position as described above.
-Shift your weight to the balls of your toes and jump off the ground into the air, extending your legs.
+Shift your weight to the balls of your feet and jump off the ground into the air, extending your legs.
 Land softly back in the squat position.
 Keep your core tight and don’t let your knees go over your toes.
 Repeat this exercise 10-20 times.

 Start in a lunge as described above.
 Then, jump up and switch your legs in the air, landing back in a lunge position but with the other leg in front.
 Keep your core tight and don’t let your front knee go past your toes.
 Repeat this 10-20 times on each leg.